 Getting your historical data out of your current system is not guaranteed to be free, and even when it is free, it’s rarely clean.

 Some vendors export candidate and applicant data in formats that are technically complete but practically unusable without significant cleanup.
 Others charge a fee for a structured export.
 Once you have the data, someone still has to normalize it, map it to the new system’s schema, and verify nothing was lost or corrupted in transit.
+Enterprise software migration benchmarks suggest data migration typically adds 10% to 15% to the overall cost of a new system — and that’s before accounting for any remediation work on the data itself.
+NetSuite, ERP Data Migration

 There’s also a compliance dimension worth flagging.
 How candidate data is handled during a migration can create legal exposure in jurisdictions with strong privacy protections.
 This is not hypothetical.